UCI-GDIM32-W25/in-class-activities-AlePerez25/README.md

     - Actions:
       - hit space button → plant appears
       - counter: seeds remaining and seeds planted

-UI:
+- UI:
-displays the amount of seed plants display the amount of planted seeds
+    - Displays the amount of seed plants
+    - Display the amount of planted seeds
-Use “Debug.Log” to show text.
+    - Use “Debug.Log” to show text.
-Add background

-Translate.

 Hit enter TWICE to create a new line.